 School of Business undergraduate students have the opportunity to earn certified credit toward graduation requirements through the evaluation of experiential learning acquired outside an academic institution.
-Students develop a complete Experiential Learning Portfolio in the Business Elective course, HUMB 310: Interpreting Experience.
+Students develop a complete Experiential Learning Portfolio in the business elective course, HUMB 310: Interpreting Experience.
 Students will examine and interpret personal and professional learning experiences and then relate those experiences to specific college-level learning outcomes.
 The Experiential Learning Portfolios are evaluated by faculty through the Assessment Center at the School of Business to determine if credit may be certified for significant experiential learning, demonstrated in writing, which meets the learning outcomes for selected University courses.
 This portfolio also includes sections devoted to the assessment of ACE-evaluated courses-military or business-and other professional and certificated training.
 Students wishing to submit only their professional and military training for assessment may do so without taking the "Interpreting Experience" course.

 Credits earned through the assessment process may be used to meet General Education requirements and other graduation requirements.
 A maximum of 30 credits may be certified through faculty assessment of experiential learning, including assessed experiential learning credits from other institutions.
-The services of the Assessment Center are available only to students enrolled in the School of Business undergraduate degree program.
-Faculty policy requires that experiential learning credits be posted to student transcripts only upon completion of all other degree requirements, and at the time of degree certification.
+The services of the Assessment Center are available only to students in the School of Business undergraduate degree programs.
+Faculty policy permits experiential learning credit to be used for admission, but the credits are posted to student transcripts only upon completion of all other degree requirements, and at the time of degree certification.